EswarVeerapaneni/CMSC-516-InformationExtraction/README.md

 # CMSC-516-Information Extraction

 Text mining frequently employs the technique of InformationExtraction.
-By analyzing the sentiment of the text (in this case, a tweet), using sophisticated text mining techniques, it is possible to determine if it is positive, negative, or neutral.
+By analyzing the the text (in this case, a tweet), using sophisticated text mining techniques, it is possible to determine if it is location a name or a few other text categories.

 # Installation Instructions <br/>
  1)Install Python on you Computer. <br/>